networkservicemesh/cmd-nsmgr/README.md

 # Debugging

 ## Debugging the tests
-If you wish to debug the test code itself, that can be acheived by running:
+If you wish to debug the test code itself, that can be achieved by running:

 ```bash
 docker run --rm -p 40000:40000 $(docker build -q --target debug .)